rasmushyypia/adaptive-detection/README.md

 #### 2. Run `camera_calibration.py`
    - The script includes a `visualize` flag.
 When set to `True`, the script will display intermediate steps such as detected chessboard corners and annotated images to help verify the calibration process.
-   - The script will display camera matrix, distortion coefficients, and the mean reprojection error, which can indicate the calibration accuracy.
+   - The script will display camera matrix, distortion coefficients, and the mean reprojection error, which indicates about the calibration accuracy.

 #### 3. Additional Information:
    - The calibration data, including offset information is saved to `data/calibration_data.pkl` file.